One common issue is “storage devices not listed” on the Disk Drill’s drive list, and it has a very simple fix.

 You will find all your disks ready for recovery including all your internal, external, camera, USB drives, and just about any other connected storage.
 You should also have access to most of Disk Drill Pro’s features.
 Keep in mind, that due to tightened security and encryption, in the latest macOS versions you won’t be able to recover deleted data from your main system partition with the App Store edition of Disk Drill.

 That is all you need to do to start recovering your data and files.
 We wish you the best of luck!
 If you need help just drop us a line!

 Option #2: Recover from a Disk Image.

-- Once there, go to File > New > Disk Image from “YOUR_DISK_NAME”.
+- Go to File > New Image > Image from “YOUR_DISK_NAME”.

-- When creating a new disk image, it’s VERY important to choose “read-write” as your Image format.
-Do not choose “Compressed” or “read-only”, or lost data will not be copied.
+- Create a new disk image with “read-write” as the Image format.
+Do not choose “Compressed” or “read-only”, these options will not copy vital lost data.

 - Set encryption to “none”.

-- Get back to the Disk Drill Media Recovery window and load the new DMG file into it by either dragging it there, or opening it using standard file open dialog.
+- Return to the Disk Drill window and load the new DMG file by drag and drop or open it using File then “Open Disk Image” in the menu options.

 Just a few more notes on the topic: